Sampada Lele

 Apple Books (Grid-heavy interface)

 We studied reader apps like Apple Books and Libby to design a grid-heavy interface without overwhelming users.
+The competitive audit gave us reusable patterns for hierarchy, spacing, and navigation in content-dense reading interfaces while preserving a clear visual path.

 Audit comparison 1